-- network providers, you won't have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$6,500.
-This is the most you pay during the calendar year for covered plan services received from both in-network and out-of-network providers.
+• Your combined maximum out-of-pocket amount is \$6,300.
+This is the most you pay during the calendar year for covered plan services you got from both in-network and out-of-network providers.
 The amounts you pay for deductibles, copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(In addition, amounts you pay for some services don't count toward your combined maximum out-of-pocket amount.)
-If you pay \$6,500 for covered services, you'll have 100% coverage and won't have any out-of-pocket costs for the rest of the year for covered services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+(The amounts you pay for plan premiums and for your Part D drugs don't count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services don't count toward your combined maximum out-of-pocket amount.)
+If you pay \$6,300 for covered services, you'll have 100% coverage and won't have any out-of-pocket costs for the rest of the year for covered services.
+However, you must continue to pay our plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).